top of page

 I’d forgotten the title.
 Forgotten the plot.
 But not the feeling.
 That stayed.
 Tucked in the corners of me like a pressed flower.
 I remembered loving it.
 I remembered needing it.
 And for years, without knowing quite what I was looking for, I searched.

-Then, one crisp autumn day in 2017, just as He had entered my life and the real story was beginning, the name of the book dropped into my mind.
-Quiet as a feather.
-Certain as fate.
+Then, one ordinary day in 2017, just as He had entered my life and the real story was beginning, the name of the book dropped into my mind.

 What happened next felt too exact to be chance.
 The book didn’t just come back.
 It found me.
 And when I opened it, older, and changed by my walk through The Forest, eyes wide, I saw it all.
 The longing.
 The twin.
 The Journey I was living in the pages of The Book that had been lost.
 My Story, in My Book.
 The golden thread that had been winding through my life since the beginning.
 The story hadn’t just comforted me.
 It had called me.
 It had known.
 And somehow, it had waited.